Guanabananas/Guanas-3DPrint-haven/README.md

 This is my 3D Printing haven.
 A place for me to store configs, ideas, settings, hardware specs, and other things!

 You're welcome to use all of the material I put here!
 I will update it as I see necessary or if I get a request that I think would be beneficial for you guys or for me later on!
+If you have any questions just hit me up on Reddit in the link below!

 This haven will mainly contain the following:
   - Klipper
     - Macros
     - Configs
-    - Cool stuff
   - Marlin
     - Config
     - Complied firmware